petermgrund/site-peter-grund/content/publication/_index.md

 #   2 = Compact
 #   3 = Card
 #   4 = Citation
-view: 4
+view: 3

 # Optional header image (relative to `static/media/` folder).
-header:
+header: Greater Temporal Discounting is Associated with Higher Alcohol Consumption in Adolescents and Young Adults
-  caption: ""
+  caption: "Presented at Presented at the Minnesota Symposium on Addiction Neuroscience, Minneapolis, MN"
-  image: ""
+  image: "mnsan-poster-portrait.jpeg"
 ---